 Moreover, we cannot assure you that we will be able to continue to offer competitive bids for charged-off receivable portfolios.
 We face bidding competition in our acquisition of charged-off receivable portfolios.
 In our industry, successful bids generally are awarded on a combination of price, service, and relationships with the debt sellers.
 Some of our current and future competitors may have more effective pricing and collection models, greater adaptability to changing market needs, and more established relationships in our industry.
-They may also pay prices for portfolios that we determine are not reasonable.
-There can be no assurance that we will continue to offer competitive bids for charged-off consumer receivables portfolios.
+They may also pay prices for portfolios.
 In addition, there continues to be consolidation of issuers of credit cards, which have been a principal source of receivable purchases.
 This consolidation has limited the number of sellers in the market and has correspondingly given the remaining sellers increasing market strength in the price and terms of the sale of credit card accounts.